Toreckk/BlockChainJS/README.md

 # BlockchainJS

- A Javascript blockchain implementation that allows you to send, receive, store and mine the fictional Jaycoin currency  for demonstration and learning purposes.
+The Jaycoin blockchain was created for demonstration and learning purposes.
+Since it does not have a P2P functionality it cannot used in a public network.
+It nonetheless implements the basic features for a functioning blockchain.